Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncit/content/object-oriented-programming/_index.md

 **Wrapper classes** are a topic you won’t come across much in JavaScript.
 In other languages, like C# and Java, they have methods to turn primitive data types (int, float, string, etc) into objects.
 Wrapper classes are used to convert any data type into an object.

 A wrapper class wraps (encloses) around a data type and gives it an object appearance.
 Wherever, the data type is required as an object, this object can be used.
 Wrapper classes include methods to unwrap the object and give back the data type.
 It can be compared with a chocolate.
 The manufacturer wraps the chocolate with some foil or paper to prevent from pollution.
-The user takes the chocolate, removes and throws the wrapper and eats it.
+The user takes the chocolate, removes and throws away the wrapper then eats the chocolate.

 In JavaScript, nearly everything is an object, which means you can assign properties and methods to nearly everything.
 However if you try to assign a property to a String, you’ll get “undefined”.
 By reading the short article below, you can learn more about the quirks of JavaScript and how it wraps its primitive data types as objects temporarily.